ucsb-cs32/s21/_lab/lab08.md

 Grading:<br>
 (60) autograders (correct run with images of various types and correct run with shapes specified with errors)<br>
-(40) code review (offline not in person) evaluating correct output for the poorly formed shapes and all output files correct<br>
+(40) code review (offline not in person) evaluating correct visual output for the poorly specified shapes and all templated image output files correct<br>